 Power Meter: A third-party electronic device utilised to monitor the flow of power to and from the premises (from premises only if a PV system is installed).

-Home Energy Management System (HEMS): A combination of hardware and software that allows the user to automatically monitor and control energy production and usage in a premises.
-For GIEWHs, this is typically the EMU & power meter.
+Home Energy Management System (HEMS): A combination of hardware and software that controls the energy production and usage in a premises.
+For Powerstore 3, this is typically the EMU & power meter.

 Heater Components